-Regarding the level of accountability and disclosure of information, the study (Table 5) revealed that only few (30%) enterprises held regular business meetings to discuss the performance, majority (70%) did not.
+Level of Accountability and disclosure of information

+The results in Table 5 indicates that only few (30%) enterprises held regular business meetings to discuss the performance, majority (70%) did not.
 45% of the respondents also indicated that they had work schedules that guided their operations while 55% did not have the schedules.

-Table 5.
-Accountability and disclosure of the information Statement t Yes No Non- response Freq. % Freq. % Freq. % Are there regular meeting in this enterprise 30.0 14 70.0 Is there Work Schedule at the enterprise 9 45.0 11 55.0 Do the employee adhere to this schedule 55.0 3 15.0 6 30.0 Do the employees give the report to the management 10 50.0 10 50.0
+Table 5: Accountability and disclosure of the information

+Statement Yes No Non- response Freq. % Freq. % Freq. % Are there regular meeting in this enterprise 6 30.0 14 70.0 Is there Work Schedule at the enterprise 9 45.0 11 55.0 Do the employee adhere to this schedule 11 55.0 3 15.0 6 30.0 Do the employees give the report to the management 10 50.0 10 50.0

-While 45% of the respondents had work schedules, 55% indicated that they adhered to them while 45% did not have work schedules.
-Further, 50% of the respondents also confirmed that the employees were required to give reports to management.
-The results also indicate that 35% of the respondents submitted daily report to the managers, 10% submitted weekly reports and 10% did not submit any kind of report and 45% did not respond as shown in Table 6.
+While 45% responding to have work schedules, 55% indicated that, they adhered to them but 45% did not respond, as they did not have work schedule.
+Half 50% of the respondents also confirmed that the employees were required to give reports to management.
+The results further indicate that 35% of the respondents submitted daily report to the managers, 10% submitted weekly reports and 10% did not submit any kind of report and 45% did not respond as shown in Table 6.